-The new health insurance law means you can now get affordable health coverage through a new health insurance marketplace, also called an exchange.
-The deadline to sign up is March 31, 2014.
+The health insurance law means you can now get affordable health coverage through the health insurance marketplace, also called an exchange.
+The deadline to sign up is February 15, 2015.
 Here are some common questions and answers about the marketplace:

 An insurance plan through your job will usually cost less than buying your own through the marketplace.
 You can still shop the marketplace, but you may pay more for plans there.
-If you are considering a new health plan, make sure it includes Vanderbilt.
+If you are considering a new health plan, make sure it includes your Vanderbilt doctors.

 The marketplace gives you access to insurance plans from private companies as well as programs from the federal government.
 The insurance plans on the marketplace must cover core health benefits such as hospital stays, maternity and newborn care, prescription drug coverage, and mental health and substance abuse services.
 Some preventive services are offered at no cost as well.